-As said, during the first few weeks, the International Office and Li Ke will be really helpful.
-Don't miss out the chance and ask whatever question you may have; as the term goes by they will lose interest in helping you.
+As stated previously, during the first few weeks the International Office and Wang Fang will do their best to help you.
+Don't miss out the chance to ask whatever questions you may have; as the term goes by they may lose interest in helping you.